STRIPERSPACE.COM LOGO

 A slow retrieve with not much manipulation usually works well with these lures.

 I often use a teaser on a dropper loop ahead of the lure.
 These can be simple streamer flies tied with bucktail as shown by the middle three on the right.
-Any color is OK, as long as it's yellow.
+The color should match the prevalent baitfish.

 The teaser on the bottom is a "Red Gill"; somewhat famous for imitating sand eels.